 -

 It's not really a memory leak, it's by design. picsCacheAll is especially going to consume lots of memory since it caches all app data it ever comes across.
 You really shouldn't use picsCacheAll in any app that lives longer than a few hours, and you should avoid using picsCache in general unless you really need it.
+For what purpose do you need the pics cache?

 -